 where, $\mathcal{R}$ denotes a batch of rays sampled on the given set of camera views.

-Although this supervision method of implicit representation performs well in an ideal sensor setup and with dense input, it loses accuracy and generates floaters when these conditions are not met.
-Furthermore, without region of interest to constrain it, the method may take background information into account, which may affect NBV planning.
-We further optimize the implicit reconstruction pipeline specifically for object-level reconstruction.
+Although this supervision method of implicit representation performs well in an ideal sensor setup and with dense input, it loses accuracy and generates floaters when these conditions are unmet.
+Furthermore, without a region of interest to constrain it, the method may consider background information, which may affect NBV planning.
+We further modify the implicit reconstruction pipeline specifically for object-level reconstruction.